 Paving stone borders tie your hardscape together while also making your project feel elegant and complete.
 That’s why, in this article, we’re going to teach you how to design a paving stone border.

-Before you dive in, there are a few basic hardscape terms we’ll use in the article that are helpful to know.
+Before you dive in, there are a few basic hardscape terms we’ll use in the article that are helpful to know while creating.

 - Border: The outermost edge of your hardscape.
 Often laid to enhance hardscape design and tie in the fieldstones.

 - Pattern: The design and layout of your paving stones.
 This term can describe both borders and fieldstones.